nickcafferry/Learning-Python-From-Scratch/Chapter 21 Modules: The big picture/README.md

 Basically, a Python program consist of two parts.
 One is _top_level_ file, which contains the main flow of your program-this is the file you run to launch your application.
 The other is zero or more supplemental files, which we usally name _modules_ in Python.
 The module files are libraries of tools used to collect compoents used by the top-level file(and possibly elsewhere).
 In a word, top-level files use tools defined in module files, and modules use tools defined in other modules.

+## Imports and Attributes

+A more concrete example will be given.
+Suppose that the file a.py is chosen to be the top-leve file, it will be a simple text file of statments, which is executed from top to bottom when launched.
+Both file b.py and file c.py are modules.